Sep 282023

 Oct 202014

-Robert (“Bob”) Mitchel Bassing, born in Rhode Island on 3 January 1925, lived with his novelist wife Eileen and her two sons in Ajijic between 1951 and 1954.
+Robert (“Bob”) Mitchel Bassing, born in Rhode Island on 3 January 1925, lived with his novelist wife, Eileen, and her two sons in Ajijic between 1951 and 1954.
 The Bassings had previously been living and working in Hollywood, where Bob had been assistant story editor at Colombia Pictures.
-In Ajijic they started Lakeside Players (forerunner of Lakeside Little Theatre); its first production was the comedy You Can’t Take It With You, staged in the open patio of a small inn, La Playita, in Chapala in 1953.
-And Bob was active in civic affairs, mentioned in the 13 August 1953 issue of El Informador as one of only two foreigners on the “Junta de Mejoramiento Moral, Cívico y Material” of Ajijic, together with ‘Carlos Moor’ (= Charles Moore).
+In Ajijic they started Lakeside Players, the forerunner of Lakeside Little Theatre.
+Its first production was the comedy You Can’t Take It With You, staged in the open patio of a small inn, La Playita, in Chapala in 1953.
+And Bob was active in civic affairs: he was mentioned in the 13 August 1953 issue of El Informador as one of only two foreigners on the “Junta de Mejoramiento Moral, Cívico y Material” of Ajijic, together with ‘Carlos Moor’ (= Charles Moore).

 Bob Bassing wrote short stories, fiction screenplays, and worked on numerous television projects.
 As Michael Hargraves has pointed out, “Although none of his [Bob Bassing’s] published works uses Ajijic or the Lake Chapala area as a locale, he nonetheless was influenced by his being there.”